MaestraAI/.github/profile/README.md

 # MaestraAI

 MaestraAI gives musicians AI-generated feedback on their practice recordings.
+This project was designed to fill a large gap between private lessons and student practice habits.
 Upload a score, record yourself playing against it, and get back an analysis of pitch accuracy and harmonic context -- turned into human-readable feedback -- to guide your next practice session.